-EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) license allows securities brokers and foreign exchange (Forex) service providers, who are licenced in Lithuania, to offer their services all across single European market.
-According to EU laws, MiFID provides coherent regulation of all financial investment services between all European Union (EU) and European Economic Area (EEA) member states.
+The Pan-European financial license opens the world’s biggest single financial market of all EU/EEA.
+EU Directive 2004/39/EC on Markets in Financial Instruments Directive (MiFID or MiFID I) allows investment advisors, securities brokers and Forex service providers licensed in one European Union (EU) member state to offer their services across the single financial market of 30 states in all EU/EEA.
+MiFID creates coherent regulation of financial and investment services between the EU member states.

 - Fast licensing process.
-Issue of the license within period of 3 months and even faster.
+Issue of the license within a period of 3-6 months or even faster.

-- No particular requirement for company management to reside in Lithuania.
+- No particular requirement for the company’s management to reside in Lithuania.

-- Start-up visa.
-Special visas for the citizens of non-EU/EEA countries running innovative businesses in Lithuania.
+- Start-up visas.
+Special visas for the citizens of non-EU countries running innovative businesses in Lithuania.